marcmartinez01/ProgrammingAssignment2FINAL/README.md

 # cacheSolve ()
 calculates and / or retrieves the inverse of an object of type makeCacheMatrix ()

-1- calls the getInversa() function on the input object 2- checks to see whether the result is NULL
+1- calls the getInversa() function on the input object.

+2- checks to see whether the result is NULL.

-3- cached matrix and can return it to the parent environment 4- If the result of !is.null(m) is FALSE, calculates a inv whit solve() 5- returns the value of the inverse to the parent environment by printing the inverse matrix object.
+3- cached matrix and can return it to the parent environment.

+4- If the result of !is.null(m) is FALSE, calculates a inv whit solve().

+5- returns the value of the inverse to the parent environment by printing the inverse matrix object.